 read full review: Nest Cam Indoor

-The Nest Cam can also function as a great baby monitor.
-For a more in depth analysis of this product through the lens of looking after a baby check out this review from our friends at BabyGearLab.
+The Nest Cam can also function quite well as a baby monitor.
+For more check out this review from our friends at BabyGearLab.

 Best Overall Value